Categorical primitive forms of Calabi-Yau $A_\infty$-categories with semi-simple cohomology: Applications to Fukaya categories

 \begin{ass} Let $M^{2n}$ be a symplectic manifold and let ${\sf Fuk}(M)$ be its Fukaya category (including only compact and orientable Lagrangians).
 We assume that ${\sf Fuk}(M)$ is a saturated, unital and Calabi--Yau $A_\infty$-category.
 Moreover we assume that the closed-open map $\CO: QH^\bullet(M)\to HH^\bullet({\sf Fuk}(M))$ \begin{enumerate} \item is a ring isomorphism; \item intertwines the Poincar\'e pairing $\langle -, - \rangle_{\sf PD}$ with $ D^*\langle -, - \rangle_{{\sf Muk}} $; \item sends the first Chern class $c_1(M)$ to $\left[\prod_{k\geq 0} \frac{2-k}{2}\m_k\right]$. \end{enumerate} \end{ass}

 How reasonable are these assumptions?
 There is a lot of evidence that these assumptions will be satisfied for a very wide class of symplectic manifolds.
-The Fukaya category is proper and as explained in \cite{Gan} it is smooth whenever it satisfies Abouzaid's generation criterion \cite{Abo}.
-The endomorphism $A_\infty$ algebra of each object in the Fukaya category is know to admit a cyclic and (hence Calabi--Yau) structure \cite{Fuk}.
+The Fukaya category of a compact symplectic manifold is proper and as explained in \cite[Theorem 44]{Gan} it is smooth whenever the open-closed $\mathcal{OC}: HH_\bullet({\sf Fuk}(M)) \to QH^{\bullet+n}(M)$ is an isomorphism.
+It is proved in \cite{Fuk} that, when working with a field containing the real numbers, there is a model for the endomorphism $A_\infty$-algebra of each object in the Fukaya category which is cyclic and (hence Calabi--Yau).
 In the monotone case it is proved in \cite{She1} that ${\sf Fuk}(M)$ admits weak-Calabi--Yau structures.
+More recently Ganatra showed in \cite{Gan19}, under some technical assumptions, that the Fukaya category of a compact symplectic manifold has a canonical Calabi--Yau structure.
 The map $\CO$ is constructed in \cite{FOOOb} for general $M$ but taking values on Hochschild cohomology of the endomorphism algebra of a single object in the Fukaya category.
 But the construction should generalize to the full Fukaya category without difficulty.
 The fact that it is a ring map is proved in \cite{FOOO} for the toric case, but should hold in general.
-Both the construction and the ring property have been carried out in the monotone case \cite{She1}.
+Both the construction and the proof of the ring property have been carried out in the monotone case \cite{She1}.
 The second condition is essentially proved in \cite{FOOO} for toric manifolds (more on this below).
 The third condition follows from \cite{FOOO} in the toric case and is partially established in \cite{She1} in the monotone case.

 \begin{thm} Let $M^{2n}$ be a symplectic manifold that satisfies Assumption \ref{ass:co} and such that $HH^\bullet({\sf Fuk}(M))$ is semi-simple.
 Define $\mu^\CO$ to be the operator on $HH_\bullet({\sf Fuk}(M))$ which is the pull-back of $\mu(x)= \frac{{\sf deg}(x)-n}{2} \cdot x $ under the isomorphism $D\circ \CO$.
 Then $\mu^\CO$ is a grading (according to Definition \ref{defi:grading}) and the Frobenius manifold $\mathcal{M}_{\mu^\CO}$ is isomorphic to the big quantum cohomology of $M$. \end{thm} \begin{proof} By definition of Poincar\'e pairing $\mu$ is anti-symmetric and by assumption $D\circ \CO$ matches the Poincar\'e and Mukai pairings, therefore $\mu^\CO= (D\circ \CO)\circ \mu \circ (D\circ \CO)^{-1}$ is anti-symmetric with respect to the Mukai pairing.
 The third condition on Definition \ref{defi:grading} for $\mu^\CO$ follows from $D\circ \CO(\bone)= \omega$ and $\mu(\bone)=-\frac{n}{2}\bone$.
 For Definition \ref{defi:grading}(b), first note that by assumption $\CO(c_1(M))= [\m_0]$ which together with the fact that $\CO$ is a ring map and $D$ is a module map gives